MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

     If you are using feature selection, you must select a method from the **Feature scoring method** drop-down list:

-    + **PearsonCorrelation**.
-Computes Pearson's correlation based on the label column value and the text vector.
+    + **PearsonCorrelation**: Computes Pearson's correlation based on the label column value and the text vector.
-    + **MutualInformation**.
-Computes a mutual information score, based on the label column value and the text vector.
+    + **MutualInformation**: Computes a mutual information score, based on the label column value and the text vector.
-    + **KendallCorrelation**.
-Computes Kendall's correlation, based on the label column value and the text vector.
+    + **KendallCorrelation**: Computes Kendall's correlation, based on the label column value and the text vector.
-    + **SpearmanCorrelation**.
-Computes the Spearman correlation, based on the label column value and the text vector.
+    + **SpearmanCorrelation**: Computes the Spearman correlation, based on the label column value and the text vector.
-    + **ChiSquared**.
-Uses the chi-squared method to calculate the correlation between the label column value and the text vector.
+    + **ChiSquared**: Uses the chi-squared method to calculate the correlation between the label column value and the text vector.
-    + **FisherScore**.
-Computes the Fisher score for the label column value and the text vector.
+    + **FisherScore**: Computes the Fisher score for the label column value and the text vector.
-    + **Count-based feature selection**.
-Creates new features based on the counts of values.
+    + **Count-based feature selection**:  Creates new features based on the counts of values.
 A label column is not required with this method.

     Depending on the method you choose, set one of the following options: